Table of Contents

 section.

-storage engine supports both
+The MEMORY storage engine supports both

-and BTREE
+HASH and BTREE indexes.
+You

 can specify one or the other for a given index by adding a

-clause as shown here:
+USING clause as shown here:

 For general characteristics of B-tree and hash indexes, see Section 8.3.1, “How MySQL Uses Indexes”.

-tables can have up to 64 indexes per
+MEMORY tables can have up to 64 indexes per

 table, 16 columns per index and a maximum key length of 3072